Doug Martin (running back): 2017 season

 In 2017, Martin played in 11 games with six starts, rushing for a career-low 406 yards with three touchdowns on 138 carries.

 On February 20, 2018, Martin was released by the Buccaneers after six seasons.

 Oakland Raiders

 2018 season

 On March 15, 2018, Martin signed a one-year contract with the Oakland Raiders.
 After starting running back Marshawn Lynch was placed on injured reserve with a groin injury, Martin would take his place as a starter for the remainder of the season.
 He had his best performance of the season in Week 16 against the Denver Broncos with 107 rushing yards and a touchdown.
-In the regular season finale against the Kansas City Chiefs, he had another 100-yard performance to close out the season.
+In the regular season finale against the Kansas City Chiefs, Martin had another 100-yard performance to close out the season.
 Overall, in the 2018 season, he finished with 723 rushing yards and four rushing touchdowns.

 2019 season

 On May 1, 2019, Martin re-signed with the Raiders, after Isaiah Crowell suffered a season-ending injury.
 Martin was placed on injured reserve on August 25.
 He was released from injured reserve with an injury settlement on September 3.